 …in fact, all the things we wish we could find in our own circle of friends!

-Well, when you think about it, people have been paid for centuries to be ‘companions’ to, usually, older and pretty wealthy people.
-Often young, or younger, single women would be paid a monthly salary plus room and board to be these people’s ‘friend’, so it’s not really that unusual.
+When you think about it, people have been paid for centuries to be ‘companions’, usually to wealthy, older people.
+Often young single people would be paid a monthly salary plus room and board to be these people’s ‘friend’, so it’s not really that unusual.

-It’s different though…particularly as it’s ‘by the hour’ and for all ages.
+Rent a Friend is different though, particularly as it’s ‘by the hour’ and for all ages.

-But it could take a while to catch on.
-If not many people in your area know of the site, then you’ll struggle to get business and if you have to travel to meet people then you’ll need to factor in travel costs.
+Of course, the site needs momentum to build.
+If not many people in your area know of the site, then you’ll struggle to get business.
+If you have to travel to meet people then you’ll need to factor in travel costs.

-This would work particularly well for students who have some extra time and fancy a different way to make money, but anyone with a some spare hours, and a friendly, open, interesting personality, can give it a go!
+This would work particularly well for students who have some extra time and fancy a different way to make money.
+But, really, anyone with spare time, and a friendly, open, interesting personality, can give it a go!